JacobChan182/resume/Jacob Chan - Resume.md

 # Jacob Chan's Resume

-Highly motivated and organized student with a strong interest in programming, data analysis, and statistics, seeking a Summer 2026 internship or co-op.
+Highly motivated and organized student with a strong interest in programming, data analysis, and statistics, seeking a Summer 2026 internship, co-op, or research position.
 Many years in the pool as a competitive swimmer, lifeguard, and swim instructor helped me develop strong teamwork, communication, and problem-solving skills, which I hope to bring to my next job.

 Eligible to work in the United States and Canada, and able to work in Toronto, Ottawa, or the San Francisco Bay Area without the need for relocation assistance.